Gixx/worstpractice.github.io/src/_posts/2020-05-12-diy-dependency-injection-container-2.md

 Well, we already discussed in the previous part, that we don't want to use any third-party libraries, so option 1 and 3 fell off.
 Maybe we can't add PECL extensions to our current setup, so option 2 also fell off.
 Write an own parser?
-Waste time to create a complex a codebase that covers the full YAML standard and we maybe don't even need the half of the YAML's knowledge?
+Waste time to create a complex a codebase that covers the full YAML standard, and we maybe don't even need the half of the YAML's knowledge?
 And when we think about it, in the end, deep inside all the parsers the whole thing will end up in an average associative array or Iterable class.
 Then why should we waste our time on this?